Rick Woods (American football)

 Rick L. Woods (born November 16, 1959) is an American former professional football player, a defensive back in the National Football League (NFL).
-He played safety and cornerback for six seasons for the Pittsburgh Steelers (1982–86) and the Tampa Bay Buccaneers (1987).
+He played safety and cornerback for six seasons for the Pittsburgh Steelers from 1982 to 1987 and the Tampa Bay Buccaneers in 1987.

-Born and raised in Boise, Idaho, Woods played football at Boise High School and college football at Boise State, where he was a standout defensive back and punt returner.
+Woods was born in Boise, Idaho, on November 16, 1959.
+He played football at Boise High School.
+He played college football at Boise State, where he was a standout defensive back and punt returner.
 He was a member of the I-AA national championship team in 1980, and the 1981 team that reached the national semifinals.
 As a punt returner at BSU, he rarely called a fair catch, earning him the nickname "Riverboat Gambler."
-In the 1982 NFL Draft in late April, Woods was selected in the fourth round (97th overall) by the Steelers.
+In the 1982 NFL draft in late April, Woods was selected in the fourth round (97th overall) by the Steelers.